secretstartups/handbook/customer-success/solutions-architects/sa-practices/value-stream-assessments/index.html.md

 - The prospect or customer is focused on improving their software delivery performance
 - We have a relationship with the [economic buyer](https://about.gitlab.com/handbook/sales/meddppicc/#economic-buyer)
 - We have identified and established a relationship with the [champion](https://about.gitlab.com/handbook/sales/meddppicc/#champion)
-- We suggest pitching VSA prior to POVs to understand bottlenecks, key metrics important to stakeholder.
+- We suggest pitching a Value Stream Assessment prior to POVs (Proof of Value) to understand bottlenecks, key metrics important to stakeholder.
 This also gives us an opportunity to agree to the success criterias before starting the POV as value drivers for deal closure.

 Key indicators that the opportunity is well-suited include: